+The ID Token can be a JSON Web Token (JWT) and contain the standard claims as defined in by the OpenID Connect 1.0 specification [32] and are required for EDGE service implementation.

+NOTE: Additional claims to be conveyed by ID token is up to the EDGE service requirement.

 6.3.3 Solution evaluation

 This solution reuses AKMA service as defined in TS 33.535 to use the network access credentials for the UE’s authentication for Edge service.
-Access token is used for authorization of the UE to obtain the Edge Computing service.
-This authorization method (OAuth2.0) is already being utilized in Mission Critical Services (see TS 33.180) and Service-Based procedures in TS 33.501.
+ID token and Access token are used for authentication and authorization of the UE respectively to obtain the Edge Computing service.
+These methods (OAuth2.0 and OpenID Connect 1.0) are already being utilized in Mission Critical Services (see TS 33.180), SEAL based prcedures (see TS 33.434) and Service-Based procedures in TS 33.501 (OAuth 2.0).

 6.4 Solution #4: Authentication/Authorization framework for Edge Enabler Client and Servers